Back to blog

 Complete Guide: The Best Pastéis de Nata in Porto

 Before we dive into the list, it's worth talking about something many people don't consider: there are two types of pastéis de nata.
-There are the ones we've eaten our whole lives — made the night before or in the early hours, sitting cold in the display case — and then there are those eaten ultra fresh, piping hot, with the puff pastry still crispy and crunchy.
+There are the ones we've eaten our whole lives — made the night before or in the early hours, sitting cold in the display case — and then there are those served fresh, piping hot, with the puff pastry still crispy and crunchy.

 And what about the eternal comparison with "Pastéis de Belém"?
 We don't see any meaningful difference between the famous Lisbon pastries and a quality pastel de nata made with care.
 It might be a lack of palate on our part, or perhaps just regional pride from our colleagues in the capital.
 What matters is that Porto has natas on par with the best in the country.